CRR

 Technical Notes

-The Universal Rupture Condition: C · Ω = 1
+The Rupture Condition: C · Ω = 1

-This is the same bound discovered independently in every field: the Heisenberg uncertainty principle (ΔE·Δt ≥ ℏ/2), the Gabor limit (Δt·Δf ≥ 1/4π), the precision-variance tradeoff in Bayesian inference.
-CRR says they are all the same phenomenon: a bounded system accumulating coherence until inside matches outside.
+This bound appears independently across fields: the Heisenberg uncertainty principle (ΔE·Δt ≥ ℏ/2), the Gabor limit (Δt·Δf ≥ 1/4π), the precision-variance trade-off in Bayesian inference, and the thermodynamic speed limits established by Ito and Dechant (2020).
+CRR proposes that these share a common geometric origin: a bounded system accumulating coherence until inside matches outside.

 Symmetry Determines Ω